kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 Time and temperature displayed but not race time during race|Check the race is running.
 Check the display on the back of the clock and confirm that it has a WiFi connection to the `BHPC_Timing` SSID (as broadcast by the wireless router in the flightcase with the tag reader).
 The `WiFi` LED should illuminate steadily to indicate a connection.
 If it fails to connect, check the router is operating and that its 2.4G WiFi LED is lit.
 Perhaps move the clock closer to the router.
 WiFi connected, but still no race time|If the `WebSock` LED does not light, the clock's connection to the CrossMgr PC may be misconfigured.
 Check the clock documentation for more information.
 Incorrect time of day|This should resolve itself automatically within a couple of minutes of connecting to the laptop and/or GPS time source via the wireless network.
 The clock has its own battery-backed real-time clock; if this happens repeatedly the battery may need replacing.
 Incorrect race time|This should only happen if the network connection has been lost during a race, and even then it should only drift by a matter of seconds.
 Check the wireless router and try rebooting the clock or cycling power to re-establish the connection.
-Otherwise, something may have gone hideously wrong with CrossMgr, and you have bigger issues.
+Otherwise, something may have gone hideously wrong with CrossMgr, and you have more important issues to deal with.
 Race time 'jumps'|Not a fault; the latency of the connection to CrossMgr is unpredictable, and the time may be stepped if it drifts too far.
 LED display corrupted (part of it refreshing, while other parts remain unchanged)|This is a hardware fault, likely with one of the dozens of delicate solder joints that make up the LED display, and not the sort of thing that can be repaired at the track-side.
 Disconnect the power so that riders aren't mislead by the corrupt display.
 Clock rotates in the wind|The interface with the clock stand is keyed to prevent rotation by means of an allen bolt protruding from the end of the stand.
 Ensure that the bolt has aligned with the hole in the bottom of the 'top hat' by slowly rotating the clock on the stand until you feel it drop into place.
 Further rotation is still possible by hand (at risk of damage to the retaining pins), but the additional friction of the stand's clamps should be sufficient to keep it in place.
 If the wind is particularly strong, remove the clock from the stand so it can't fall over.